Constanze Manziarly: Legacy

 Manziarly's father contacted a number of individuals about her fate.
 Hitler's valet Heinz Linge wrote that he had no knowledge of her whereabouts after the breakout from Berlin, as he was with a different group.
 After spending 10 years in a Siberian penal camp, Hugo Blaschke's assistant Käthe Heusermann wrote that although she was well-acquainted with Manziarly, she had not come across any trace of her since the fall of Berlin.
 At her father's request, in 1963, Innsbruck officials declared Manziarly dead, stating that she was "taken away by the Russians".

 Manziarly achieved fame as a notable missing person.
 Some fringe theories hold that she might have assumed a new identity – perhaps even using this to escape Germany with Hitler after he ostensibly faked his death.
 (Note: A body double, speculated by the Soviets to be Hitler, was variously claimed to be kitchen help.)

 German author Stefan Dietrich became interested in Manziarly after reading about her in Junge's memoir as he came from the same region.
 He found Manziarly's sister, Susanne Schiessl (1918–2014), and Schiessl's daughter, who provided 15 letters published (and partially transcribed) in Dietrich's 2020 biography of Manziarly.
 (Note: Manziarly's family provided an authentic photograph from 1943, leading Dietrich to note that a picture from the same year by Hitler's photographer Heinrich Hoffman (claimed by some to show Manziarly with Arthur Kannenberg) is dated too early and thus probably depicts her predecessor, Helene von Exner.)
-Additionally, Braun filmed a few seconds of Manziarly (the only known footage of her) at her sister Gretl Braun's wedding in June 1944.
+Additionally, Eva Braun filmed a few seconds of Manziarly (the only known footage of her) at her sister Gretl Braun's wedding in June 1944.